 The answer is, it depends.

-You may also be concerned about all those side effects, and that certainly is a fair concern.
+You may also be concerned about all those side effects, and that indeed is a fair concern.
 The most important thing is, don’t ignore the side effects.
-Any abnormal symptom you notice should be reported to your doctor.
+You should report to your doctor of any abnormal symptom you notice.

 For example, if you notice a medication is making you feel sick, another treatment may be needed.
 Don’t just live with the side effects because as you saw from the list above, there are many options available.